 There was a time not so very long ago when attending a special event in a pair of sneakers was a surefire way to flag yourself to your shiny-shoed peers as a sartorial pariah.
-However, attitudes have shifted in unforeseen ways and what was once the scruffy outlier is now the footwear gold standard.
+However, sneakers are now en vogue, with the best sneaker brands constantly innovating new and stylish footwear.
+Attitudes have shifted in unforeseen ways and what was once the scruffy outlier is now the footwear gold standard.

-Here we take a look at the most influential sneaker brands in the world right now and what they’re doing to help make the world’s favourite footwear.
+Here we take a look at the most influential sneaker brands in the world right now and what they’re doing to help elevate the world’s favorite footwear.

-Still the most recognisable.
+Still the most recognizable.
 Still the most wanted.
-Still the ones to beat.
+Still, the ones to beat.

-The ongoing technological arms race between the world’s sportswear big hitters has produced some of the boldest innovations in footwear.
+The ongoing technological arms race between the world’s sneaker brands the big hitters has produced some of the boldest innovations in footwear.
 Luckily for us, it doesn’t show any sign of letting up.

-Ask any sneakerhead on the street who’s in pole position and they’ll tell you it’s Nike.
-However, with featherlight materials and mind-bending sole technology, it could be easily argued that good old three stripes is manoeuvring for an overtake.
+Ask any sneakerhead on the street who’s in pole position, and they’ll tell you it’s

 It’s incredible (and slightly terrifying) to think about how much the world has evolved in the last 100 years.
-Commercial flight, television, mobile phones and the internet are just a few of the inventions that have revolutionised the way we live.
+Commercial flight, television, mobile phones, and the internet are just a few of the inventions that have revolutionized the way we live.

 With that in mind, it’s a real triumph of design when something introduced a century ago is still being used globally today.

 Converse’s famous high-top, the Chuck Taylor All Star, is one such item.
-Born in 1917, the iconic basketball shoe has remained 99.9 per cent unchanged and is now the best selling shoe in the US, UK and far beyond.
-Yes, the brand has other excellent shoes, but this is arguably the most iconic sneaker ever made.
+Born in 1917, the iconic basketball shoe has remained 99.9 percent unchanged and is now the best-selling shoe in the US, UK, and far beyond.
+Yes, this sneaker brand has other excellent shoes, like the Run Star Motion and the Chuck 70s, but this is arguably the most iconic sneaker ever made.
 And what’s more, it’s for everyone.

 This shoe was nothing more than a plain, leather sneaker.
 However, the thing that had the fash pack fawning over this minimalist trainer was that every little detail was meticulously executed to the nth degree.
 This was a sneaker created like an Oxford shoe handcrafted in Northamptonshire.

-Buttery Italian leather, exquisite streamlined shapeliness and a timeless wearability that made each pair the perfect accompaniment to anything from a suit to shorts.
+Buttery Italian leather, exquisite streamlined shapeliness, and timeless wearability made each pair the perfect accompaniment to anything from a suit to shorts.
 It arguably started today’s thriving luxury sneaker market, and all of this, in a world now dominated by Balenciaga beetle-crushers, is not to be taken for granted.

 Balenciaga’s output under the guidance of Georgian fashion maverick Demna Gvasalia may be the sartorial equivalent of Marmite or Björk, but whatever you think of his work, there’s no denying he’s changing the face of fashion, one broken ankle at a time.